SEIR-7-06/Django-Heroku-Deployment/README.md

 # SECURITY WARNING: don't run with debug turned on in production!
 DEBUG = False # change this line to false
 ```

+now just add, commit and push up to heroku.

 Happy Coding!